paulcpederson/blog/source/work/sound-finder/index.md

 spot: blue
 site: 'http://soundfinder.io'
 description: Sound Finder allows you to find SoundCloud users that have the same taste as you.
+retired: "true"
 ---

+⚠️ **I've since let this domain name go.
+Leaving the article published as a fun time capsule.** ⚠️

 ## Origins